algobulls/algobulls_help_site/docs/member/faq.md

 ## What is the cost for Automation or How much does AlgoBulls charge?
 ---
 For using the available strategies, there are no upfront fees.
 There is a small transactional fee, per transaction, which is mentioned on the Strategy Card.
-Also, you can subscribe to our monthly packages which start from as low as rs1000 to avoid transaction cost.
+Also, you can subscribe to our monthly plans to avoid transaction cost.
 For building a customized strategy, the price depends on the complexity involved and the man-hours needed by our development team to develop it.
 To get an exact quote by getting in touch with us via Email or Phone.

 ## How much investment required for trading?
 ---